13rac1/ftgc/README.md

 mom's genealogy database on a 1.3GB Maxtor 71336A (manufactured 06-06-96) hard disk.
 There wasn't a way to export the data, so I wrote one.

+### Thanks
+Thanks to the Archive Team for creating the [Just Solve the File Format Problem!](http://justsolve.archiveteam.org/) website.
+Special thanks to Dan Tobias for writing up the structure of these files: http://justsolve.archiveteam.org/wiki/Softdisk_Family_Tree

 ### Todo

 * Family Tree version 1 and 3 support.
 * Input file error checking.
 * Additional export formats.
 * Handle NAME.BIO Biography directory, filename: TREE{person id number}.BIO
+* Handle Person name suffixes.